A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Related work

-\paragraph{Evaluating AI Evaluations.} LLMs have mostly interacted with human-posed problems so far; there is comparatively less understanding of how well LLMs \textit{evaluate} whether problems are worth solving.
-This research direction goes beyond evaluating solution correctness or proof validity and asks whether models can evaluate \emph{tasks themselves}---e.g., rating difficulty, quality, or broader subjective properties---and whether these evaluations align with people.
-For example, recent work has examined whether LLMs' evaluations of board games align with those of humans \cite{collins2025evaluating}.
-This is in contrast to the ``LLM-as-Judge'' approach which usually uses LLMs to evaluate \textit{solutions}, e.g., to evaluate the quality of writing, code, and answers to problems generated by LLMs \cite{zheng2023judgingllmasajudgemtbenchchatbot, jiang2025codejudgebenchbenchmarkingllmasajudgecoding, stephan2025calculationadjudicationexaminingllm, gu2025surveyllmasajudge}.
-In our work, we explore whether LLMs' interestingness judgments of the math problems themselves align with peoples' judgements.
+\textbf{Evaluating AI Evaluations.} LLMs have mostly interacted with human-posed problems so far; there is comparatively less understanding of how well LLMs \textit{evaluate} whether problems are worth solving.
+This research direction goes beyond evaluating solution correctness or proof validity, and asks whether models can evaluate \emph{tasks themselves} (e.g., rating difficulty, quality, or broader subjective properties) and whether these evaluations align with people.
+For example, recent work has examined whether LLMs' evaluations of board games align with those of humans~\cite{collins2025evaluating}.
+This is in contrast to the ``LLM-as-Judge'' approach, which usually uses LLMs to evaluate \textit{solutions}, for example, to evaluate the quality of writing, code, and LLM-generated answers to math problems~\cite{zheng2023judgingllmasajudgemtbenchchatbot, jiang2025codejudgebenchbenchmarkingllmasajudgecoding, stephan2025calculationadjudicationexaminingllm, gu2025surveyllmasajudge}.
+Recent work has used LLM judgments to filter synthetic mathematical problems and conjectures at scale \cite{xin2024deepseek,bailey2026scaling}: here, we systematically study how such judgments compare with those of humans.